 In extreme cases, dog bite victims may even require physical therapy to regain the full use of an injured limb, which can further increase both medical costs and the wages the patient misses out on during the recovery process.
 Those lost wages may spell immense financial hardship for the dog bite victim.

-At Perenich Law Injury Attorneys, we can help you determine what income you have lost as part of the dog bite incident and how to include compensation for those losses as part of your dog bite claim.
+At Perenich Law Injury Attorneys, our Clearwater lawyers can help you determine what income you have lost as part of the dog bite incident and how to include compensation for those losses as part of your dog bite claim.

 Dog attacks can cause immense pain and suffering.
 Not only do you have the direct pain associated with the dog attack, you may find yourself dealing with the trauma of wondering whether the dog could have exposed you to a dangerous disease, including rabies.
 Furthermore, dog attacks can cause immense trauma, including PTSD symptoms or increased anxiety any time the victim has to go around a dog for any reason.